 What You'll Need

-- Carrot, Celery, Onion, Garlic - The usual suspects in any good soup recipe.
+Carrot, Celery, Onion, Garlic - The usual suspects in any good soup recipe.
+They create a wonderful flavor base and they are full of vitamins and minerals that also taste good.

-- Chicken Broth - Use a good quality one or make it yourself.
+Chicken Broth - Use a good quality one or make it yourself.
 There isn't much to this recipe, so we need to use the best ingredients possible.
+I recommend my homemade Instant Pot Chicken Bone Broth if you want an easy from-scratch version.

 Tips and Tricks

-- Add lemon to your tastes and serve a few wedges alongside the bowls of soup.
+Add lemon to your taste and serve a few wedges alongside the bowls of soup.

 Ingredients